 In this paper we present and discuss a snapshot of data describing child protection activity in Australia.
-The data presented is a summary of the data provided in Child Protection Australia 2012-13 (Australian Institute of Health and Welfare [AIHW], 2017a) and the supplementary data that comes with this report (AIHW, 2017b).
+The data presented is a summary of the data provided in Child Protection Australia 2015-16 (Australian Institute of Health and Welfare [AIHW], 2017a) and the supplementary data that comes with this report (AIHW, 2017b).

 When interpreting the national figures, different legislation, policies and procedures of each state and territory should still be taken into account.
-Jurisdictional variations do exist in areas such as mandatory reporting, notifications and substantiation thresholds (AIHW, 2014).
+Jurisdictional variations remain in areas such as mandatory reporting, notifications, investigations and substantiation thresholds (AIHW, 2017a).
 It is also important to consider that not all children identified in these statistics will necessarily have been maltreated.
 Child protection authorities are required to intervene if a child has been, is currently being, or is at risk of being, harmed.
-Therefore, a certain proportion of children in these statistics will be those who have not been harmed, but are at risk of future harm.
+Therefore, a certain proportion of children in these statistics will be those who have not been harmed but are at risk of future harm.

 Box 1: Notifications, investigations and substantiations

 - Notifications consist of allegations of child abuse or neglect, child maltreatment or harm to a child made to an authorised department.
 In some jurisdictions, all reports made are considered notifications.
 In other jurisdictions, a report is only considered a notification if the information received suggests that the child requires care or protection.

 - Investigations are the process whereby the relevant department obtains more detailed information about a child who is subject to a notification and staff make an assessment about the harm and the child's protective needs.

 - Substantiations of notifications occur when an investigation has concluded and there is reasonable cause to believe that the child had been, was being, or was likely to be, abused, neglected or otherwise harmed.

 How many notifications are made to child protection services in Australia each year?